thma/CommutativeMonoid/README.md

     - -with-rtsopts=-N
 ```

-I also amde sure that all cores of my CPU were actually running at 100% utilization during the
+I also made sure that all cores of my CPU were actually running at 100% utilization during the
 parallel tests.

 I also increased the number of test executions to give better chances to hit any rare cases.